So You Want to Contribute…¶

-Work items that are described in a spec should be reflected as tasks created on the originating story.
-Update the story with additional tasks as they are discovered.
+Work items that are described in a spec should be reflected as tasks created on the originating launchpad bug.
+Update the bug with additional tasks as they are discovered.
 Most new tasks will not require updating the spec.

 If, when developing a feature, the implementation significantly diverges from the spec, the spec should be updated to reflect the new reality.
 This should not be considered exceptional: It is normal for there to be learning during the development process which impacts the solution.

 Though specs are presented with the Placement documentation and can usefully augment end-user documentation, they are not a substitute.
 Development of a new feature is not complete without documentation.

 When a spec was approved in a previous release cycle, but was not finished, it

 should be re-proposed (via gerrit) to the current cycle.
 Include

 Previously-Approved: <cycle> in the commit message to highlight that fact.